sabadijou/aerial_imagery_semantic_segmentation/README.md

     ```
 4. Download and extract dataset
    Download and extract this [Kaggle Dataset](https://www.kaggle.com/humansintheloop/semantic-segmentation-of-aerial-imagery)
-   #### Note: this repository is still developing, and this dataset is used for testing the repository.
-Our model could achieve 81.0 segmentation accuracy on this dataset.
+   #### Note: this repository is still developing, and this dataset is used for testing the model.
+Our model could achieve 81.0% segmentation accuracy on this dataset.
    ```
    semantic-segmentation-of-aerial-imagery/
                   ├── Tile 1